 Why You Should Hire a Phoenix DUI Attorney?

 You can count on the Lerner & Rowe Law Group and their skilled criminal defense attorneys no matter what the hour.
-Available to help 24/7, you can call 602-667-7777 anytime and connect with the best criminal defense lawyers in Arizona.
+Available to help 24/7, you can call 602-667-7777 anytime and connect with our criminal defense lawyers in Arizona.
 They offer free consultations and affordable payment plans, so you can focus more on your case and worry less about expenses.
+Don’t forget that you can get in touch with us through our LiveChat feature and through an online contact form.

 Legal representation can be essential if you wish for a favorable plea bargain to be negotiated for you or to try to get your case dismissed, especially if your BAC turns out to be lower than 0.08%, or if it’s your first DUI offense.
 Our DUI legal team can also assess: